betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 In a 1972 Master's thesis,<sup>[23]</sup> software
 costs are broken down by category shown below, left.
 The *Computer* category is the cost of machine hardware purchased by MIT used primarily for testing purposes.
-Factoring this out, we have the adjusted, relative costs right.
+Factoring this out, we have the adjusted, relative costs of the software only right.
 There was even an automatic documentation system developed to help manage costs of documentation for test engineers, crew, and flight controls.<sup>[61]</sup>